-Mr. Brown's compensation has two components which in fiscal 2007 were base salary in the amount of \$210,000 and cash incentive compensation in the amount of \$8,691,283.
+Peter M. Brown served as Chief Executive Officer until August 1, 2007.
+Mr. Brown's compensation in previous fiscal years and in fiscal 2008 has two components: base salary and cash incentive compensation.
+In fiscal 2008 these components were base salary in the amount of \$210,000 and cash incentive compensation in the amount of \$3,854,155.
 The cash incentive compensation is a percentage of consolidated net income before taxes and an allocation from certain other incentive compensation pools.
+The Company has entered into an agreement with Mr. Brown to continue his compensation on the same basis for five years from August 2, 2007.